IdentityServer/Documentation/docsv2/advanced/clientCerts.md

 # Authenticating Clients using X.509 Certificates

-**Remark** This functionality is currently only available on the dev branch and the v2 preview packages.

 Often client authentication is accomplished using shared keys (aka client secrets).
 Another option is to use X.509 client certificates.